Hadasss/marvel-mayhem/README.md

 ## Acceptance Criteria

 Given a dashboard with input field to search for book and movie titles

-\*1/30/22: added basic HTML Layout with input field to supply search criteria for API's

 When I search for a title